Measuring Yourself For Shapewear

 How to Measure Yourself Accurately for Shapewear

-If you’re new to shapewear or compression garments in general, you’ve probably realized that one of the biggest challenges can come from measuring yourself accurately for the garment.
-During the best of times this can be awkward but when you’re getting ready to invest in a custom made piece, you want to be sure everything is right.
+One of the biggest challenges with shapewear or compression garments can come from measuring yourself accurately for the garment.
+Measuring your waist, hips, and underbust can be awkward during the best of times.
+But when you’re getting ready to invest in a custom-made piece, you want to ensure everything is correct.

 Fear not!
-We’re here to help you ensure that your measurements will be accurate so your garment fits perfectly each and every time you wear it.
-Of course, getting used to how the garment feels can take a little while as it’s much tighter than your regular clothing but that’s it’s job.
-While that may sound intimidating, many people find it to be quite comforting.
+We’re here to help you ensure that your measurements will be accurate, so your garment fits perfectly every time you wear it.
+Of course, getting used to how the garment feels can take a little while as it’s much tighter than your regular clothing, but that’s its job.
+While that may sound intimidating, many people find it quite comforting.

-Measuring for shapewear is much like measuring your body for tracking weight loss.
-The number on the scale does help a little bit in determining a base size for shapewear, but what you’ll really want to go by are the numbers on the tape measure to guarantee you the most accurate fit.
+Measuring shapewear is much like measuring your body for tracking weight loss.
+What you’ll want to go by are the numbers on the tape measure to guarantee you the most accurate fit.

 How to Take Body Measurements